yaya2devops/aws-cloud-project-bootcamp/journal/week4.md

 Eventually, I worked on deploying Python-based function to AWS Lambda, and used CloudWatch logs for clear troubleshooting.

-The CRUD activities were completed successfully, and I published three excellent posts, which I tracked using RDS on Gitpod and in the product UI.

-The CRUD activities were done properly, and I posted three great posts, which I tracked using RDS on Gitpod and in the product UI.
+The CRUD activities were done properly, and I posted Two great posts, which I tracked using RDS on Gitpod and in the product UI.

 To connect my work, please see the table of contents below!